Text Formatting and Punctuation

 A formatting pair is defined as either constrained or unconstrained, depending on where it’s allowed to be applied.
 An unconstrained pair can be applied anywhere, whereas the application of a constrained pair is more limited.

-When a blank space directly precedes the text to format, and a blank space or punctuation mark (
+When a space-like character directly precedes the text to format, and a space-like character or punctuation mark (

-!) directly follows the text, a constrained formatting pair can be used.
+!) directly follows the text, and the text does not start or end with a space-like character, a constrained formatting pair can be used.

 A constrained pair uses a single opening mark and a single closing mark to enclose the text to be styled (e.g.,